Federal utility seeks proposals for big carbon-free push

 The request includes other options too, such as hydroelectric, geothermal and battery energy storage systems.
 The Nuclear Energy Institute said that while it’s a first, other utilities envision this type of future and the trade association expects to see a steady increase in new nuclear energy procurements like this.

 The move comes juxtaposed with the federal utility’s lingering proposal to shut down the massive coal-fired Cumberland Fossil Plant in Tennessee and replace it with natural gas, which would put the utility out of step with President Joe Biden’s administration goal of a carbon-pollution-free energy sector by 2035.
-The U.S. Environmental Protection Agency recently weighed in with concerns along those lines, urging TVA to consider other options.
-A final decision is still in the works and is expected in the coming months.
+The U.S. Environmental Protection Agency recently expressed concerns along those lines, urging TVA to consider other options.
+TVA's final decision is expected in the coming months.

 People are also reading…

-The carbon-free request-for-proposal appears to one of the biggest additions of carbon-free energy recently across the country.
-In California, regulators approved a plan in February for 25,500 additional megawatts of renewables and 15,000 megawatts in new battery storage resources in that state by 2032.
+The new request-for-proposal would be one of the country's biggest recent carbon-free energy additions.
+In California, regulators approved a plan in February for 25,500 additional megawatts of renewables and 15,000 megawatts in new battery storage resources there by 2032.

 Proposals for TVA's plan must be submitted by Oct.
-19. The utility will announce which projects it has selected in spring 2023.
-They don’t need to be located within TVA’s service area, which includes all of Tennessee and parts of six surrounding states.
-Vendors only need to be able to transmit the energy to the region.
+19, with selected projects to be announced in spring 2023.
+They don’t need to be located within TVA’s service area, which includes Tennessee and parts of six surrounding states.
 Don Moul, TVA chief operating officer, said any nuclear power for the proposal would rely on existing plants, calling the initiative a tool for “near-term" additions to its portfolio.

 “We’ve opened up the aperture to not only renewables — solar, wind, battery storage — but we’re also looking at any other source that’s carbon free,” Moul told The Associated Press.
 “That could be existing nuclear.
 That could be existing hydro.
 Whatever can be delivered to our service territory at a price, and with the reliability level that meets our needs, is fair game.”

-The utility already has plans to add 10,000 megawatts of solar power to its system by 2035.
-They have teamed up on projects with several prominent industrial customers who want their operations tied to renewables.
-They also have focused helping the region transition from carbon-emitting gas vehicles to electric ones, with efforts to set up charging stations, transition its own workforce fleet to electric, and team up on economic development to bring big electric vehicle projects to the area.
+Utility officials already have plans to add 10,000 megawatts of solar to its system by 2035.
+They have partnered on projects with several prominent industrial customers who want their operations tied to renewables.
+They also have focused helping the region transition from carbon-emitting gas vehicles to electric ones, with efforts to establish charging stations, transition its workforce fleet to electric, and team up on economic development to bring big electric vehicle projects to the area.

 Still, concerns have grown about TVA's timeline for cutting down on climate change-causing releases into the air.
 TVA has set a goal to reduce greenhouse gas emissions by 80% by 2035, compared to 2005 levels.
 TVA CEO Jeff Lyash has said TVA will not be able to meet the 100% reduction goal without technological advances in energy storage, carbon capture and small modular nuclear reactors, instead aiming for 80%.
 The utility has its own aspirational goal of net zero emissions by 2050.